 Science and Engineering Practices Disciplinary Core Ideas Planning and Carrying Out Investigations- Collect data to produce data to serve as the basis for evidence to answer scientific questions or test design solutions under a range of conditions.
 ESS2.C: The Roles of Water in Earth's Surface Processes- The complex patterns of the changes and the movement of water in the atmosphere, determined by winds, landforms, and ocean temperatures and currents, are major determinants of local weather patterns.
 ESS2.D: Weather and Climate- Because these patterns are so complex, weather can only be predicted probabilistically.
 Crosscutting Concepts Learning Objectives Cause and Effect- • Cause and effect relationships may be used to predict phenomena in natural or designed systems.
 TLW describe the given phenomenon under investigation, which includes the relationships between air mass interactions and weather conditions.
 TLW identify the purpose of the investigation, which includes providing evidence to answer questions about how motions and complex interactions of air masses result in changes in weather conditions (expectations of students regarding mechanisms are limited to relationships between patterns of activity of air masses and changes in weather).
 TLW describe the data to be collected and the evidence to be derived from the data that would indicate relationships between air mass movement and changes in weather, including: Patterns in weather conditions in a specific area (e.g., temperature, air pressure, humidity, wind speed) over time.
 The relationship between the distribution and movement of air masses and landforms, ocean temperatures, and currents.
-The relationship between observed, large-scale weather patterns and the location or movement of air masses, including patterns that develop between air masses (e.g., cold fronts may be characterized by thunderstorms).
-TLW describe how the evidence to be collected will be relevant to determining the relationship between patterns of activity of air masses and changes in weather conditions.
+The relationship between air masses (e.g., cold fronts may be characterized by thunderstorms).
+TLW describe how the evidence to be collected will be relevant to determining the relationship between patterns are so complex and have multiple causes, weather can be predicted only probabilistically.
 TLW describe that because weather patterns are so complex and have multiple causes, weather can be predicted only probabilistically.
-TLW describe the tools and methods used in the investigation, including how they are relevant to the purpose of the investigation.
-TLW make observations and record data, either firsthand and/or from professional weather monitoring services.